dsccommunity/GPRegistryPolicyDsc/source/WikiSource/Home.md

-# Welcome to the SqlServerDsc wiki
+# Welcome to the GPRegistryPolicyDsc wiki

 <sup>*GPRegistryPolicyDsc v#.#.#*</sup>